sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 - [SGUL Genetics Centre Bioinformatics](https://github.com/sgul-genetics-centre-bioinformatics)

 ## Workshop set-up
-For this workshop we are going to use the command line enviroment of the University's STATS3 cluster which is accessible to all at SGUL with valid SGUL credentials.
+For this workshop we are going to use the command line enviroment of the University's STATS3 server, which is accessible to all staff/students with valid SGUL credentials.

 Instructions:
-1. Open MobaXterm
+1. Open File Explorer, locate the N: drive, find and run MobaXterm_Personal_10.4.exe
+2. Click "Start Local Terminal"
-2. Login by typing:
+3. Login by typing:
 ```bash
 ssh yourusername@stats3.sgul.ac.uk
 ```
-Type your password when prompted and press Enter.
+Type your password when prompted and press Enter (Note that your password will not be printied to the screen as you type).

-3. This login defaults to your home (H:) drive where we will be working.
+4. This login defaults to your home (H:) drive where we will be working.

-4. Inside STATS3 command line type:
+5. Inside the STATS3 command line type:
 ```bash
 git clone https://github.com/sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020.git
 ```

-5. Wait for the directory to download and the move inside the directory:
+6. Wait for the directory to download and then move inside the directory:
 ```bash
 cd NGS-bioinformatics-workshop_SGUL_31-01-2020
 ```